firmworks/FileViewer/docs/file-events.md

 Action - This field will tell you what context the platform event was created in.
 It can be one of the following values:

 - afterInsert
 - afterUpdate
-- afterDelete *Salesforce doesn't fire this event in all circumstances - for instance if a file is deleted their is no cascade delete events for all of it's content document links.
+- afterDelete *Salesforce doesn't fire this event in all circumstances - for instance if a file is deleted there is no cascade delete events for all of its content document links.

 - afterUndelete *Not Available

 Content Document Id - This is the Content Document Id that created the Platform Event.

 Content Document Link Id - This is the Id of the Content Document Link.
 This is a junction object that connects a Content Document and any other File enabled sObject.